 Some of the milk cure doctors of the 1800's and early 1900's preferred milk from Holstein cows, which, today, are now known to have more A1 genetics.
 They stated their preference more because of the lower cream content in the milk which they felt was less taxing to the gut for their milk cure patients, and the milk cure was most successful at curing chronic disease centered in the gut.
 The Mayo clinic started as a "milk cure" clinic.

 Starting in the mid 1800's in Germany through about 1930 in the US, the "milk cure" was used in country clinics.
-One version we studied describes taking patients off all food, putting them on full bedrest, giving them a cup of raw cow's milk an hour for 30 to 60 days until their chronic issue, stemming from the newly industrialized food system, was healed.
+We are most interested in Charles Sanford Porter's protocol which specifies going off all food, going on full bedrest, drinking a cup of skim raw cow's milk every waking hour for 30 to 60 days until all chronic issues are gone.

 Our herd will slowly switch over to mostly or all A2/A2.
 Our last two bulls have been A2/A2 bulls, so the whole herd will migrate to A2/A2 genetics as we replace cows over time.
-Some of our best cows, like Anna and Dena are A2/A1, and we love them and their milk.
+Some of our best cows, like Anna, Blossom, and Dena, are A2/A1, and we love them and their milk.

 Full Horns - No Pharma

 Horns are generally removed from dairy cows when they are calves because they can injure people and cows.
 Historically, people left horns on cows, and there was lore about horn quality indicating the health history of the cow.
 There also is lore about milk from horned cows being even healthier.
-Lilly has full horns, and she started being aggressive with them to the other cows, so we added horn guards (wooden balls at the end of the horns) to solve that problem.
-If cows show issues with their horns, we will add safety features to eliminate those issues.
+We add wooden balls to the end of the horns to make them safer to people and cows.